Paraujano language

-Paraujano is an Arawakan language spoken by the Paraujano, or Anũ, people of Venezuela.
+Paraujano is an Arawakan language spoken by one of the Paraujano, or Añu, people of Venezuela.
 The Paraujano live by Lake Maracaibo, Zulia State, in Northwest Venezuela.

-General information

-Paraujano people

-The Paraujanos call themselves the Anu͂ or Anu͂n (means 'human being'), which is a self-denomination of the people.
-'Paraujano' is better known in ethnographic literature.
-They received the name Paraujano from the neighboring Guajiros.
-The combination of palaa, meaning 'sea', and anu͂ literally means 'people of the sea', or fishermen.
-The Paraujano live in palafittes and are skilled at fishing and boating.
-According to a 2011 census, more than 21,000 people identify as Paraujano.

 Status and speakers

 Paraujano is critically endangered and nearly extinct.
 The Maracaibo region began transforming into a largely populated industrial center in the early 1900s, as petroleum was extracted from the Maracaibo Lake.
 As the Paraujano mingled with others early on, their language was spread and spoken by some newcomers.
 However, by the 1970s there were only thirteen speakers remaining.
 As of 2014, there is one surviving fluent speaker, a thirty-year-old by the name of Yofri Márquez, who learned the language from his grandmother.
 There are a few partial speakers, most of whom are elderly.
 Revitalization efforts include Paraujano instruction in six regional elementary schools and the establishment of various cultural organizations.

 Classification

 Paraujano is a Northern Arawakan, or Maipuran, language.
-It is derived from Gaujiro, yet is a distinct language and not a dialect of Gaujiro.
+It is derived from Guajiro, yet is a distinct language and not a dialect of Guajiro.
 The two languages are closely related.
 According to lexicostatistical analysis conducted by Oliver (1989) the two languages must have diverged around AD 900.